-A core task at the TBA Centre concerns the support of national and international projects and educational research institutions in putting their performance assessments and questionnaire-based studies into practice.
-The TBA team has developed a number of tools that enable researchers to conduct innovative assessments themselves.
-Thus, even complex requirements can easily be implemented.
+A core task at the TBA Centre concerns the support of national and international projects, for instance the PISA study, and educational research institutions in putting their performance assessments and questionnaire-based studies into practice.
+The TBA team has developed a number of tools that enable researchers to conduct innovative assessments and easily implement even complex requirements themselves.

 What is the CBA ItemBuilder?